lnadi17/md2pdfy/README.md

                         false, in which case the content will be scaled to fit the paper size -l, --landscape       paper orientation. defaults to false
 ```

+## Future Development

+This python package is heavily dependent on [pdfy](https://github.com/mikahama/pdfy), which appears to be broken and not actively maintained.
+Also, there is selenium drivers issue where the error is thrown when dowloading a driver, PyChromeDevTools also throws an error when connecting, etc. Because of all this, tests have been failing for some time for this repository.
+Considering the difficulties, I decided to archive this repository, and remove the package from PyPi as well.
+Feel free to explore the repository, fork it, and make any modifications based on your needs.